Megan Kennedy: International career

-Kennedy is a Scottish Ruby contracted 2021 player.
+Kennedy is a Scottish Rugby contracted 2021 player.

 She joined the XVs Scotland squad for the 2018 Women's Six Nations Championship, in the match where Scotland lost by one point to Wales.
 The invitation to play for the national team followed two years of recuperation as the result of a knee injury.

 Prior to this, she played in an uncapped international match versus Spain in November 2017.
-She was part of the squad that played Canada in 2018, at the time the fourth best team in the world, in which Scotland was narrowly defeated 25-28, in a match that was seen as a step change in the team's progress.
+She was part of the squad that played Canada in 2018, at the time the fourth best team in the world, in which Scotland was narrowly defeated 25–28, in a match that was seen as a step change in the team's progress.

 In 2019, she was one of the Scottish team selected for a tour of South Africa - their first ever matches in the Southern hemisphere - in which they beat the South African national Springbok Women squad 5-47.
 In the match, Kennedy started on the bench and was brought in after 53 minutes.

 She was also part of the 2020 Women's Six Nations Championship, in which multiple fixtures were disrupted due to COVID-19.

 Kennedy was among the Scottish team for the 2021 Women's Six Nations Championship and started in the first match against England.
 After sustaining a shoulder injury during the match, she missed the next two matches but was back for team's match against Italy.
 Coach Bryan Easson commented on his decision to bring her into the Italy game for a 17th cap, “Megan has performed really well in the games she’s played previously... around the field she is good in defence and at lineout/maul time.
 Having that experience at three makes a big difference.
 She’s a very good scrummager."
 She replaced Christine Beleisle as tight-head in the game.

-In the team's final match against Wales she was one of the players who scored before the break, giving the team a 17-6 lead, which ultimately led to a 27-20 victory, securing Scotland's fifth position in the championship.
+In the team's final match against Wales she was one of the players who scored before the break, giving the team a 17–6 lead, which ultimately led to a 27–20 victory, securing Scotland's fifth position in the championship.

 Personal life

 Kennedy first played rugby aged 14.
-She attended Alva Academy, before going to Stirling University to study Sports Journalism (Honours degree), followed by a Sports Psychology Master's degree.
+She attended Alva Academy, before going to Stirling University to study Sports Journalism (Honours degree), followed by a Sports Psychology master's degree.

-Her mother, Fiona Kennedy, previously played hockey and volleyball at a national level and her father, Gregor Kennedy, is a former County player, while brother Reyner Kennedy continues to play for Stirling County.
+Her mother Fiona previously played hockey and volleyball at a national level and her father Gregor is a former County player, while brother Reyner continues to play for Stirling County.